In this post:

 In a recent blog post, Eric Goldman deconstructed Garcia v.
 Google – a copyright lawsuit that could profoundly impact Internet law standards.
 The case basics: an actress wants to copyright her performance in a YouTube video so she can then file a DMCA take down request.
 Why does she want to get the material removed from YouTube?
 A possible fatwa.

 The case is noteworthy because it could potentially upend established case law related to Section 230 of the Communications Decency Act.
 And a “wrong” ruling in Garcia v.
 Google could warp-drive us into what Goldman dubs a “parallel-copyright-law-universe.”

 The Issue: Actress Looking To Escape Cultural Offense Wants Video Removed From YouTube

 Actress Cindy Garcia appeared in the controversial video “Innocence of Muslims” — for a mere five seconds.
-In the finished film, her voice wasn’t used.
-Her screen time features a voice over.
-Unfortunately for Garcia, some Muslims were offended by the dubbed audio statement that accompanied her visage in the film.
+In the finished film, her voice wasn’t used; her screen time features a voice over.
+Unfortunately for Garcia, some Muslims were offended by the dubbed audio statement accompanying her visage in the film.
 So, to shorten a long and controversial story, some factions suggested a fatwa against the actress.

 Looking to avoid conflict, Garcia asked YouTube to remove the video – Google (YouTube’s mother ship) refused.
-Determined, Garcia did the next best thing: she tried to gain copyright control of her performance so she could file a proper DMCA takedown notice.
+Determined, Garcia did the next best thing and tried to gain copyright control of her performance so she could file a DMCA takedown notice.